Red Tide-Related Hotlines and Information Sources

 To protect public health, FDACS can order closures of shellfish harvest areas (limited in this context to oysters, clams, and mussels).
 Before harvesting in Florida waters, determine open or closed status by visiting the Department's Division of Aquaculture website or calling a field office.

-Volunteer Offshore Monitoring Program
+Red Tide Volunteer Monitoring Program

 Previous Regional Status Reports and Maps